James Comey: FBI May Have Leaked Secret Info To New Trump Lawyer Rudy Giuliani In 2016, Bureau Ex-Boss Reveals

 According to what Comey told MSNBC host Rachel Maddow in an interview Thursday, Giuliani’s strange powers of prediction made him so suspicious that he ordered the FBI to investigate whether any of its agents were leaking information to the ex-mayor who had since gone into the private security business.
 Watch Comey tell Maddow about his suspicions in the video below.

-Comey’s interview with Maddow on Thursday came just a few hours after Giuliani announced that he was joining Trump’s legal defense team in the Russia collusion investigation led by Special Counsel Robert Mueller.
+Comey’s interview with Maddow on Thursday came just a few hours after Giuliani announced that he was joining Trump’s legal defense team in the Russia collusion investigation led by special counsel Robert Mueller.
 Giuliani said that he planned to somehow “negotiate” with Mueller to end the Russia investigation.

 Comey first revealed that the FBI was investigating the leaks to Giuliani in congressional testimony on May 3, 2017.
 Six days later, Trump fired Comey from the FBI.